 Over the years, we've come to expect an array of high-end GPS smartwatches from Garmin, but the new Venu Sq takes a different approach.
 I know what you're thinking.
 Another Apple Watch look-alike?
 Hear me out.
 The company is known for making premium yet rugged wearables that eat up a lot of space on your wrist.
 The compact, lightweight design offered by the Garmin Venu Sq will likely cater to a much wider audience.

 The affordable price tag is another major draw.
-More often than not, you'll end up paying quite a bit for a smartwatch with a decent health and fitness tracking suite, especially if the Garmin name is attached to it.
+More often than not, you'll end up paying quite a bit for the best smartwatch with a decent health and fitness tracking suite, especially if the Garmin name is attached to it.
 However, the company has decided to pack some of its best features into this easy-to-use smartwatch that makes fitness tracking fun and stylish.
 It's not exactly overflowing with a ton of smart features, but it has what you need.

 The Venu Sq has arrived just a year after the original Venu smartwatch.
 You won't have the luxurious look and feel of a stainless steel watch with a bright AMOLED display this time around.
 You also won't have two different size options.
 Music storage isn't a standard feature, either.
 Other than that, the Garmin Venu Sq and the Venu are fairly similar under the hood where it counts.
 Whether you prefer the more lightweight (and squarish) design or you simply want to save a few bucks, the Venu Sq has plenty to offer.